 2.1.
 Use a vacuum cleaner to clean the area around the laser device.
 Do not use the vacuum cleaner in suction mode.
 Blow the dust out of the laboratory using the strong airflow generated by the vacuum cleaner.
 The fans under the laser unit should also be checked and cleaned.
 When you are done and reassemble it – turn on the lab and, if the error persists, go to checkpoint 3.

-3. Check the heaters and sensors that control the laser temperature.
+3. Check the heaters, sensors, and the quality of their connections that control the laser temperature.

 4. Check the fans around the laser unit for clogging.

 5. Check the quality of all wire connections.